fabriziomiano/cordis-rank/README.md

 Although the tool accepts user input parameters, the file `constants.py` contains a number of constans that can be modified according to the type of data to use or analysis to carry out.
-In particular, the following parameters are defined:
+In particular, here are some of the parameters:

+* COMPANY_NAME: the name of the company to rank
+* ACTIVITY_TYPE_FILTER: e.g. "PRC" to consider only companies
+* APPLY_PRC_FILTER: boolean: apply the activity-type filter if True
+* BUDGET_COLUMN_NAME: name of the budget / EC contribution column, e.g. "ecContribution"
 * INTERESTING_COLUMNS: the list of columns to filter the raw Cordis dataset with
 * DEFAULT_LOCAL_DATA_PATH: the default path of the Cordis dataset in this repo
 * DEFAULT_URL: the default URL used to get the Cordis 2020 CSV file
-* APPLY_PRC_FILTER: a boolean to select companies only or all types
 * COLUMNS_MAP: a dict to rename the processed data frame to pretty print ranking results

 ## How to run